MarkBugno/TricentisCSharpDeveloperAlgorithmicTest/README.md

 <img src="./Images/BoxExample.png" width="600px"/>

 The problem exists that some boxes in the file may overlap one another.
 When two boxes significantly overlap each other, we want to retain the higher-quality box.
 Two boxes are determined to significantly overlap if their intersection over union (IoU) is ≥ 0.4.
-The formula for calculating IoU is: `IoU = <intersecting area of the boxes> divided by <union area of the boxes>`
+The formula for calculating IoU is: `IoU = <intersecting area of the boxes> / <union area of the boxes>`

 <img src="./Images/jaqard.png" width="600px" />